 This game uses the same core dice allocation mechanics found within Silver Tower and Hammerhal, and also has the familiar extra destiny dice rolling each round.
 However it adds some new and better ideas, such a random activation order using a card draw, which can be manipulated by special skills, and combat dice of different shapes to roll depending on a characters ability.
 Both of these are great improvements.

-Similar to Hammerhal, each game requires four heroes to play, albeit you can of course run multiple characters between you, but the game generates its own enemy intelligence through dice rolling which is more like the Silver Tower approach, but does mean there is a lot of dice rolling.
-All the components and tiles look great and the model set for me rivals Silver Tower for its variety and enjoyment to paint.
+Similar to Hammerhal and the original 1995 game, each adventure requires four heroes to play, albeit you can of course run multiple characters, and it generates its own enemy intelligence through dice rolling which is more like the Silver Tower approach, but does mean there is a lot of dice rolling.
+All the components and tiles look great and the model set for me rivals Silver Tower for its huge variety and enjoyment to paint.

-Repeat playing can become repetitive over time, so games like this really need expansions to keep them alive, and this one is being better supported than the previous games …
+Repeat playing can become repetitive over time, so games like this really need expansions to keep them alive, and this one is being best supported since the original 1995 game …

 The Dreaded Ambull – i love huge hulking monsters to fight in a quest mission showdown, and once this box set was released i knew i was going to have to buy the main game after all.
-Whilst this is quite expensive for a small set, it does have a superb large monster model, and two small ones, but the designers through White Dwarf have since expanded extra linked missions using this box, which for me made it a must have expansion given its theme.
-This kind of monster is what the original set really needed.
+Whilst this is quite expensive for a small set, it does have a superb large monster model, and two small ones, but the designers through White Dwarf have since expanded extra linked missions using this box, which for me made it the must have expansion given its theme.
+This kind of monster is what the original set really needed as its icon.

 Traitor Command – another smaller box expansion with a traitor command leader and a chaos ogryn with a claw arm.
-These fit well with the core set guards squads, but may not quite have the same pull factor as the ambull, however the models are nice additions to the game and for collectors are likely worth getting.
-So far it does not have any extra written missions, but they fit well with the core set so can be used more often.
+These fit really well with the core set guards squads, but may not quite have the same pull factor as the ambull, however the models are nice additions to the game and for collectors are likely worth getting.
+It has not had any additional missions written for it, but as it can easily be used with the core set, it is a really viable expansion.

-Escalation is coming in September, which has four new heroes, a new machine support character, and a more barbaric chaos warband.
-It potentially looks great, adding a new story adventure and it’s price point feels much better value than any of the other expansions.
-I was always going to get the ambull as it was such a good monster, but this set is definitely looking like the next one to get for me should i want to keep expanding.
+Escalation – is the biggest expansion for the game, with new tiles, four new heroes, a new machine support retinue character, and a barbaric chaos warband.
+It looks a great addition, adding a new story adventure and it’s price point whilst high, could be considered better value than combining one or more of the other expansions available.
+I was always going to get the ambull expansion as it is such a good monster with a great mission, but this set is definitely looking like a great one one to get if you want to keep playing beyond the core set.